plone/documentation/docs/conceptual-guides/package-management.md

 ## Manage backend Python packages

+pip with mxdev and uv are supported tools to manage the Python packages in the Plone backend.
+The following sections explain each of these tools in more detail.

 ### pip

 By convention in the Python community, {term}`pip` is commonly used to install Python packages.